vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 ### Typha

 Typha is a process that fans out configuration to all calico-node instances in a cluster.
-It acts as a cache that can de-dupe events from the API server, lessening load significantly.
+It acts as a cache that can de-duplicate events from the API server, lessening load significantly.
 As the Calico datastore changes, these changes must be propagated to every instance of calico-node, which can be hundreds or thousands of instances.
 This creates scaling issues in a cluster with more than